Groups, Couples and Families: face-to-face or via Skype

 Where to start

 Thereafter groups, couples or families meet once per week, usually for an initial period of 12 weeks followed by a short break and recommencing according to demand.
 Family work can also be done by meeting every two, three or four weeks instead of weekly in either 60 or 90 minute sessions, to be determined by budget and your collective needs.
-Individual support sessions are also available by request for additional support in between group meetings, and one-to-one therapy is also possible for individual members of the group who wish to work on issues that might be inappropriate to or insufficiently supported in the group setting.
+Individual support sessions are also available by request for additional support in between group meetings, and one-to-one therapy is also possible (at a reduced fee) for individual members of the group who wish to work on issues that might be inappropriate to or insufficiently supported in the group setting.

 If you are interested in participating in a group please fill out the form below.
 Availability is dependent upon demand, with two participants being the minimum for groups and three to four for families.
 These numbers can be increased by providing your own venue, subject to agreement and conditions.